-For convenience, throughout this section, we shall assume $A$ is a Lebesgue measurable subset of $\mathbb{C}^n$ with finite measure.
-Next, we define a set of orthogonal projection operators which is core in formulating a problem analogous to the Benedicks-Amrein-Berthier theorem.
+For simplicity, we assume $\lambda=1$ and denote $\rho_\sigma(z,k)=\rho_\sigma^1(z,k),$ $W_{\sigma}=W_{\sigma}^{1}.$ Further, throughout this section, we shall assume $A$ is a Lebesgue measurable subset of $\mathbb{C}^n$ with finite measure.
+Next, we define a set of orthogonal projection operators which is core in formulating a problem analogous to Benedicks-Amrein-Berthier type theorem.